 Size: 52,000 SF

-“The CMEI will be much more than a building.
-It will redefine our campus, our neighborhood and the Kansas City medical community, just as the Center’s latest technology will redefine medical education.”
+“The CMEI is much more than a building.
+It redefines our campus, our neighborhood and the Kansas City medical community, just as the Center’s latest technology redefines medical education.”

 Marc B. Hahn, DO, president and CEO of KCU

-The building will feature standardized patient rooms (where trained actors play the role of patients), high-fidelity simulation rooms (where medical robots display a variety of disease processes), a skills simulation deck that utilizes the latest in virtual reality and haptic technologies, and a simulation command center.
-It will also include nearly 13,000 square feet of classroom space and an advanced physical diagnosis and Osteopathic Manipulation Medicine.
+The building features standardized patient rooms (where trained actors play the role of patients), high-fidelity simulation rooms (where medical robots display a variety of disease processes), a skills simulation deck that utilizes the latest in virtual reality and haptic technologies, and a simulation command center.
+It also includes nearly 13,000 square feet of classroom space and an advanced physical diagnosis and Osteopathic Manipulation Medicine.

-Designed through a partnership between Helix Architecture + Design and CO Architects, the 56,000-square-foot facility will provide the latest in virtual reality, haptic technology and simulated clinical experiences for educating the next generation of physicians and health sciences professionals.
+Designed through a partnership between Helix Architecture + Design and CO Architects, the 56,000-square-foot facility provides the latest in virtual reality, haptic technology and simulated clinical experiences for educating the next generation of physicians and health sciences professionals.